dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 LZX is an LZ77 family compression algorithm.
 It is also the name of a file archiver with the same name.
 Both were invented by Jonathan Forbes and Tomi
 4 KB (487 words) - 08:53, 30 November 2018

-Simple random sample (redirect from Algorithms for simple random sampling) choice.
-Several efficient algorithms for simple random sampling have been developed.
-A naive algorithm is the draw-by-draw algorithm where at each step we
-9 KB (1,419 words) - 00:52, 14 March 2019

 Jenkins–Traub algorithm
 The Jenkins–Traub algorithm for polynomial zeros is a fast globally convergent iterative method published in 1970 by Michael A. Jenkins and Joseph F.
 18 KB (3,411 words) - 19:20, 25 February 2019